 AI history has parts which are publicly available such as work done in academia as well as parts that are hidden and take place at the labs of many private companies and individuals.
 The ordinary people outsiders of the industry are exposed only to the effects of AI such as using a smart chat bot that can speak to you intelligently.
 One way to approach the dissection of the impact of CGC is to track it bottom up and understand how each new concept in the program can lead to a new step in the evolution of AI and imagining future possible steps.
 The other way which I choose for this article is to start at the end and go backward.

 To start at Skynet.

 Skynet is defined by Wikipedia as “Rarely depicted visually in any of the Terminator media, Skynet gained self-awareness after it had spread into millions of computer servers all across the world; realising the extent of its abilities, its creators tried to deactivate it.
 In the interest of self-preservation, Skynet concluded that all of humanity would attempt to destroy it and impede its capability in safeguarding the world.
 Its operations are almost exclusively performed by servers, mobile devices, drones, military satellites, war-machines, androids and cyborgs (usually a Terminator), and other computer systems.
 As a programming directive, Skynet’s manifestation is that of an overarching, global, artificial intelligence hierarchy (AI takeover), which seeks to exterminate the human race in order to fulfil the mandates of its original coding.”.
-The definition of Skynet discusses several core capabilities which it has acquired and seem to be a strong basis for its power and behaviour:
+The definition of Skynet discusses several core capabilities which it has acquired and seem to be a firm basis for its power and behaviour:

-A rather vague capability which is borrowed from humans where in translation to machines it may mean the ability to identify its own form, weaknesses, strengths, risks posed by its environment as well as opportunities.
+A rather vague skill which is borrowed from humans where in translation to machines it may mean the ability to identify its own form, weaknesses, strengths, risks posed by its environment as well as opportunities.

-The ability to identify its weaknesses, awareness to risks, maybe the actors posing the risks and to apply different risk mitigation strategies to protect itself.
-Protect first from destruction and maybe from losing territories under control.
+Capacity to identify its shortcomings, awareness to risks, categorizing the actors as agents of risk and take different risk mitigation measures to protect itself.
+Protect first from destruction and later on from losing territories under control.